Understanding the needs and expectations of interested parties for ISO 9001

 • Shareholder agreements

-You now know who are the interested parties in ISO 9001 for your business and what their needs consist of.
+You now know the interested parties in ISO 9001 for your business and their needs.
 Next, you need to put a plan in place to meet those needs.

 A plan for this needs to be reviewed by senior management before it can be approved and implemented into your quality management system.
 It’ll also need to be implemented into other protocols, such as your customer requirements, operational activities, process controls, hazard and aspect registers, risk and opportunity registers, and legal and compliance registers.

-When making this plan, it’s a good idea to rank your ISO 9001:2015 interested parties and their requirements with regards to their importance, relevance, and so on.
+When making this plan, it’s a good idea to rank your ISO 9001 interested parties and their requirements on their importance, relevance, and so on.
 This will give you helpful guidance when developing your organisation’s quality processes.

 It’s also a good idea to communicate with your stakeholders during this process.
 This is especially important when it comes to ensuring compliance with legal obligations.
 You may need to provide up-to-date information, so make sure you have a process in place to collect this.